 - Postdoctoral Fellows receive funding in the form of a scholarship or stipend from an outside agency, either directly or distributed through MIT on behalf of the sponsor.
 They are not considered “benefits eligible” or “employees” of MIT.
 However, the MIT Affiliate Health Plan, the MIT Dental and Vision plans, and other programs are available to Postdoctoral Fellows who will have fellowship appointments of three consecutive months or longer (or nine months or longer for dental plans).
 Enrollment in several cases is required within 31 days of the start of your fellowship.
 See Human Resources’ Chart to confirm eligibility and enrollment requirements for specific plans.

 Housing: The MIT Housing Office (located in W59-200) has comprehensive information, particularly the Off-Campus Housing section of the website.
 Short and long term housing options are listed, along with the MIT Survival Guide to Renting Off Campus.
 Many postdocs recommend finding housing near public transportation.
-Additional suggestions are available from the MIT Postdoctoral Association, the International Scholars Office, and the Newcomers’ Guide.
+Additional suggestions are available from the International Scholars Office and the Newcomers’ Guide.

 MIT Postdocs sometimes succeed in getting MIT on-campus housing through MIT Graduate and Family Housing.
 Please see all the details on that site, in particular regarding applying to the Graduate Student Waiting list and regarding subletting an apartment during the summer and the January Independent Activities Period (IAP).

 Postdoctoral Mentoring and Advising Toolkit: The information and forms contained in this Toolkit were designed at MIT to assist the training of postdoctoral researchers, and are helpful to mentors/advisors, Postdoctoral Fellows, and Postdoctoral Associates.